Thursday, January 7, 2016

 You shall not [8] rejoice at wrongdoing.

-Another example is when a person grows up being taught he has to confess his sins to a priest.
-The priest then has him performing unnecessary penance for sins to free him of his guilt.
-Only, this does not free him of his guilt, as the guilt remains.
-The person then learns that we need to confess our sins to God to be set free from our guilt, and the price for sin was paid once for all by Jesus on the Cross of Calvary.
-The person confesses to God and accepts that Jesus paid the price for sin on the Cross—then, for the first time in his life, he experiences freedom from guilt.
-On this basis, the person will reject the idea of confessing his sin to another Christian, because he believes that he needs to confess his sin to God alone.
-Yet the Bible states we are to confess our sins (or failings) to each other.
+Another example is when a person grows up being taught that he must confess his sins to a priest.
+The priest then has him perform unnecessary penance for his sins to free him of his guilt; however, this does not actually free him, as the guilt remains.
+The person eventually learns that we need to confess our sins to God to be set free from our guilt, and that the price for sin was paid once for all by Jesus on the Cross of Calvary.
+When the person confesses to God and accepts that Jesus paid the price for sin on the Cross, he experiences freedom from guilt for the first time in his life.
+On this basis, he may reject the idea of confessing his sins to another Christian, believing that he needs to confess his sins to God alone.
+Yet the Bible states that we are to confess our sins (or failings) to each other.

 “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective” (James 5:16 NIV).

-When people experience the effects of wrong teaching and point their finger at something that has caused them pain, they often fall into a different error when they draw false conclusions that hinder them from seeing the fullness of a truth.
+When people experience the effects of wrong teaching and point their fingers at something that has caused them pain, they often fall into a different error by drawing false conclusions that hinder them from seeing the fullness of truth.
 It is true that we only need to confess our sins to God for salvation and do not need to perform any penance.
-However, if we truly want God’s full blessing and complete healing in our lives while here on Earth, we need to confess our sins to one another, as well—which is vastly different to confessing our sins to a priest and then being given penance to gain favor from God.
+However, if we truly want God’s full blessing and complete healing in our lives while here on Earth, we need to confess our sins to one another as well—which is vastly different from confessing our sins to a priest and then being given penance to gain favor with God.

-When we look at the world around us, we see the obvious.
-We do not see the principles that enable the world to function.
-We are oblivious to much of what is happening.
-However, if we desire to understand the world in which we live, we need to look more closely at what is happening.
-This usually requires looking at things in a little more detail than just observing that on a sunny day, in the blue sky, there is a dark cloud on the horizon.
-Likewise, when we understand the Ten Commandments, we gain the advantage over the Devil, because they are a guide to a successful life—and because of Jesus’ success, we now have an inheritance.
+When we look at the world around us, we see the obvious, but we do not see the principles that enable the world to function.
+We are often oblivious to much of what is happening.
+However, if we desire to understand the world in which we live, we need to look more closely at what is occurring.
+This usually requires examining things in a little more detail than simply observing that on a sunny day, in the blue sky, there is a dark cloud on the horizon.
+Likewise, when we understand the Ten Commandments, we gain an advantage over the Devil because they serve as a guide to a successful life—and because of Jesus’ success, we now have an inheritance.

 “I have seen a limit to all perfection, but your commandment is exceedingly broad” (Psalm 119:96).